j-dohnalek/Reading_Electric_with_OCR/README.md

 You will need:
 ==============

+1) Gmail Account
-Gmail account to send the emails from the script.
+you will to register with Gmail account to send the emails from the script.
 This is very easy to set up just search for tutorials sending email with python.

-# 1) ssocr
+2) ssocr
+SSOCR is a C library for optical character recognition which is desinged to read digits.You can install it from the commands bellow.

 sudo apt-get install libx11-dev